smussenden/fall19-data-journalism/README.md

 * Use spreadsheets and data programming languages to “interview” data stored in structured and unstructured digital formats.
 You will learn a systematic approach to finding patterns, promising leads and stories in data and to discover what no one has ever known before, documenting your work in a way that is reproducible and transparent.

-* Understand how to obtain data from government agencies through public information act requests, to use online databases, to access information through APIs and basic web scraping.
+* Understand how to obtain and responsibly vet data: from government agencies through public information act requests; through online and offline databases; to access information through APIs; and basic web scraping.

 * Think about the limitations of a particular data set, work around those limitations and develop an understanding of what your data can and cannot show by using documentation and other sources.
 You will also learn to clean and prepare data for analysis.

-* Understand how you might use the results of your data analysis as the foundation of or supplement to additional material in a news story (text, audio, video, graphics) and what additional work you'll need to do prior to publication.
+* Understand how you might use the results of your data analysis as the foundation of or supplement to additional material in a news story and what additional work you'll need to do prior to publication.

 * Understand how, despite advances in technology, the fundamentals of basic reporting still apply in data journalism.
 These include a devotion to accuracy, clarity, fairness, solid news value and, ultimately, good storytelling.